MatkoMilic/MatkoMilic/README.md

 - 👋 Hi, I’m @MatkoMilic
-- 🌱 I’m a Junior Software Engineer learning each day about IT industry, especially by building web and mobile applications.
+- 🌱 I’m a Junior Software Engineer growing each day as a Developer by building web and mobile applications, both on personal projects and professionally for @Factory X - a Microsoft Gold Certified Partner.
 - 💞️ I’m looking to collaborate on different projects and challenges.
 - 📫 How to reach me: matkomilicdev@gmail.com